-It is expected that the Final MMCRP will reduce or eliminate many potential disputes.
+It is expected that the final MMCRP will reduce or eliminate many potential disputes.
 However, even with the best preparation, disputes may occur.
-In such event, the following procedure will be observed:
+In such event, these procedures will be followed:

-- Step 1.
-Disputes and complaints (including those of the public) should be directed first to the CPUC's designated Project Manager for resolution.
-The Project Manager will attempt to resolve the dispute. - Step 2.
-Should this informal process fail, the CPUC Project Manager may initiate enforcement or compliance action to address deviations from the Proposed Project or adopted Mitigation Monitoring Program. - Step 3.
-If a dispute or complaint regarding the implementation or evaluation of the Program or the mitigation measures cannot be resolved informally or through enforcement or compliance action by the CPUC, any affected participant in the dispute or complaint may file a written "notice of dispute" with the CPUC's Executive Director.
+• Step 1.
+Disputes and complaints (including those of the public) should be directed first to the CPUC's designated project manager for resolution.
+The project manager will attempt to resolve the dispute.

+- Step 2.
+Should this informal process fail, the CPUC project manager may initiate enforcement or compliance action to address deviations from the Proposed Project or adopted mitigation monitoring program. - Step 3.
+If a dispute or complaint regarding the implementation or evaluation of the program or the mitigation measures cannot be resolved informally or through enforcement or compliance action by the CPUC, any affected participant in the dispute or complaint may file a written "notice of dispute" with the CPUC's executive director.
 This notice should be filed in order to resolve the dispute in a timely manner, with copies concurrently served on other affected participants.
-Within 10 days of receipt, the Executive Director or designee(s) shall meet or confer with the filer and other affected participants for purposes of resolving the dispute.
-The Executive Director shall issue an Executive Resolution describing his/her decision, and serve it on the filer and other affected participants. - Step 4.
-If one or more of the affected parties is not satisfied with the decision as described in the Resolution, such party(ies) may appeal it to the Commission via a procedure to be specified by the Commission.
+Within 10 days of receipt, the executive director or designee(s) shall meet or confer with the filer and other affected participants for purposes of resolving the dispute.
+The executive director shall issue an executive resolution describing his/her decision and serve it on the filer and other affected participants. - Step 4.
+If one or more of the affected parties is not satisfied with the decision as described in the resolution, such party/parties may appeal to the CPUC via a procedure to be specified by the CPUC.

-Parties may also seek review by the Commission through existing procedures specified in the Commission's Rules of Practice and Procedure for formal and expedited dispute resolution, although a good faith effort should first be made to use the foregoing procedure.
+Parties may also seek review by the CPUC through existing procedures specified in the CPUC's rules of practice and procedure for formal and expedited dispute resolution, although a good faith effort should first be made to use the foregoing procedures.